archlab-sciencetokyo/RVComp-doc/src/intro/make.md

 Generates the FPGA bitstream.
 The recipe performs the following steps:

-1. Clean and rebuild the boot ROM
+1. Clean and rebuild the bootrom
 2. Run Vivado for logic synthesis, place-and-route, and bitstream generation

 ### rebit